 Ages 13-18 who continue to want to improve no matter how old or good they are will continue to reach new levels.

-Use technology to find a professional skills trainer near you.
-Do your research because most are not good.
+Use technology to find a professional skills trainer near you… Although, please do your research because most are not good.

 Freedom… Right method or no?